How a New Era Is Redefining Hoop Dreams: Welcome to the Next Chapter.

 Written By: Brandon Pulmano

-There was a time when hoop dreams followed a script AAU circuits, college systems, overseas contracts, and if everything aligned, maybe even the league.
-The Next Chapter (TNC), built by D'Vontay Friga and Scotty Weaver doesn’t follow scripts, it breaks them.
+There was a time when hoop dreams followed a script AAU circuits, college systems, overseas contracts, and if everything aligned maybe even make it to the league.
+The Next Chapter (TNC) built by D'Vontay Friga and Scotty Weaver doesn’t follow scripts they break them.
 Positioning itself as a 1 vs 1 basketball scene where reputation is earned in real time rather than pre written by resumes.
 In doing so it taps into something deeper than competition by reshaping who gets seen, who gets paid, and who gets to matter at its core.

-TNC is built on the purest form of basketball no help defense, no systems, no hiding, just you, the ball, and the other person on an island.
-Every possession feels personal, every bucket feels like a statement, and every loss is exposed, stripping the game down to identity in a way traditional five on five often can’t.
+TNC is built on the purest form of basketball no help defense, no systems, no hiding.
+Just you, the ball, and your opponent on an island.
+Every possession is personal.
+Every bucket is a statement.
+Every loss is exposed.
+It’s basketball at its most honest form.

 This basketball platform asks a simple question: who are you when there’s nowhere to run?